-Criminal penalties in Massachusetts for the illicit use of controlled substances ("drugs") vary with the type of drug.
-In general, narcotics, addictive drugs, and drugs with a high potential for abuse have heavier penalties.
+Massachusetts has criminal penalties for use of controlled substances, or drugs, with penalties varying with the type of drug.
+In general, narcotic, addictive, and drugs with a high potential for abuse have heavier penalties.
 Possession of drugs is illegal without valid authorization.
-While penalties for possession are generally not as great as for the manufacture and distribution of drugs, possession of a relatively large quantity may be considered distribution.
-Under federal and state laws, penalties for possession, manufacture and distribution are much greater for second and subsequent convictions.
-Many of these laws dictate mandatory prison terms and require that the full minimum term be served.
-Massachusetts law makes it illegal to be in a place where heroin is kept and to be "in the company" of a person known to possess heroin.
-Anyone in the presence of heroin at a private party risks a serious drug conviction.
-The sale and possession of "drug paraphernalia" is also illegal in Massachusetts.
-It is illegal in Massachusetts to aid or abet a person under the age of 18 in dispensing, distributing or possessing with the intent to distribute or sell a controlled substance.
-Conviction leads to a minimum five years prison term.
+While penalties for possession are generally not as great as for manufacture and distribution of drugs, possession of a relatively large quantity may be considered distribution.
+Under both state and Federal laws penalties for possession, manufacture and distribution are much greater for second and subsequent convictions.
+Many laws dictate mandatory prison terms and the full minimum term must be served.
+Massachusetts makes it illegal to be in a place where heroin is kept and to be "in the company" of a person known to possess heroin.
+Anyone in the presence of heroin at a private party or dormitory suite risks a serious drug conviction.
+Sale and possession of "drug paraphernalia" is illegal in Massachusetts.
+Under Federal law, distribution of drugs to persons under the age of 21 is punishable by twice the normal penalty with a mandatory one to three years in prison depending on the class of drugs; a third conviction is punishable by mandatory life imprisonment.
+These penalties apply to distribution of drugs within 1,000 feet of a college or school.
+Federal law sets greatly heightened prison sentences for manufacture and distribution of drugs if death or serious injury results from the use of the substance.